jacksonavery/harada1000/README.md

 Also note the swap command `\`: it's performed twice a loop even though it only exists once because the operator paths through it twice.

 There's a lot of small quirks with the language.
 It's impossible to set a cell to value 32 because spaces are implicitly treated as 0s, for example.
 These may or may not be tackled anytime soon.

+I've added a screenshots folder so you can get an idea of the language, but keep in mind it's in flux and older code may be broken with new updates.